- Describe and use active listening techniques.

 Share information with families

 Each program will have a variety of communication methods, both informal and formal.
 Depending on the situation or information being shared, you will need to determine which type of method is appropriate.
-If you are unsure, always check with your supervisor.
+If you are unsure, always check with your trainer, coach, or administrator.
 Many of the communication methods described below are the responsibility of others (i.e., your manager, administrative team, etc.), but it is important to know about all the ways families receive information in your program.

 Informal & Formal Communication Methods

 Family Information boards provide updates and information for family members in a central location, often in lobby or a place parents pass frequently.
 Boards may contain schedules, menus, upcoming events, and general program news.
 This can also be a good spot to post parenting resources.